kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - *Party: Add Carth*
 - Run forward to watch Hendar run
 - Kill the rakghoul
-  - MC should run past the rakghoul on the right, then turn and use Flurry from behind for Sneak Attacks
+  - MC should let the rakghoul run past them, then turn and use Critical Strike from behind for Sneak Attacks
+  - Flurry can be used instead; it has higher damage potential but higher variability, so Critical Strike is more consistent
+  - MC may want to bump the Rakghoul after round one, or it could action cancel you on round two
   - Carth uses Power Blast from close range to get the +10 Close Proximity attack bonus
   - This fight should be 2 or 3 rounds
 - Run towards Lower Sewers until Mission accosts you